herbat/course-project-2018/README.md

 The results weren't very satisfying after a couple hours of training, but this time isn't enough for a DQN to learn a game properly.

+## A new approach: policy gradients

+As suggested, I did some reading up on policy gradient reinforcement learning, which is basically a modified version of supervised learning.
+This type of learning is based on modifying the gradients of the network by the __advantage__, which is calculated from the actions and their eventual reward.
+The theory is simple, and the implementation isn't very complicated either, but PyTorch has some bugs unresolved, which prevent this network from being implemented.

+### Karpathy's approach

+First, to understand the basics of policy gradient reinforcement learning, I used Andrej Karpathy's code, which was written without any libraries.
+In this code, all the inner workings, such as backpropagation of the advantage-corrected loss can be understood.
+After training this network with modified learning rate, it could beat the AI of Pong about 50% of the time.

+### Improvements in reinforcement learning

+Since then, many new approaches for reinforcement learning gained popularity, such as Actor-critic networks and deep deterministic policy gradient networks.

 ## Visualization

 Currently, I'm using a multi-layer preceptron model with policy gradient algorithm(found in `karpathy_pong.py`).
 I will later try to learn Tetris with this network, but currently I visualized the network after 1500 episodes of Atari Pong: